The Mercy Seat

 The face of Jesus in my soup

-Those sinister dinner meals
+Those sinister dinner deals

 The meal trolley's wicked wheels